-The existing Ptolemaic temple was pre-dated by an older temple built in the same spot during the rule of 18th dynasty pharaoh Thutmose III.
+The existing Ptolemaic temple was pre-dated by an older temple built in the same spot during the rule of 18th-dynasty pharaoh Thutmose III.
 All that’s left of this temple is a sandstone doorway built into one of the current structure’s walls.
 The Temple of Kom Ombo as we know it today was constructed under the orders of King Ptolemy VI Philometor, who lived from 186-145 BC.
-His successors added to the temple and its elaborate reliefs, many of which are credited to King Ptolemy XII Neos Dionysos, the father of Queen Cleopatra VII.
+His successors added to the temple and many of its elaborate reliefs are credited to King Ptolemy XII Neos Dionysos, the father of Queen Cleopatra VII.

 Things to See

-For more information about the role these reptiles played, visit the nearby Crocodile Museum.
+For more information about the role these reptiles played in the lives and beliefs of the Ancient Egyptians, visit the nearby Crocodile Museum.
 Its air-conditioned rooms house a collection of mummified crocodiles found interred in the temple’s crypt as well as several interesting ancient carvings.

 How to Visit

 If you are planning a Nile cruise, the Temple of Kom Ombo will almost definitely be included as a stop on your itinerary.
-Tour operators also offer day trips from Aswan or Luxor and usually combine a visit to Kom Ombo with a tour of the amazingly well-preserved Temple of Horus in Edfu.
-Tours should include hotel pick-up, transport, temple entrance fees and the services of an English-speaking Egyptologist who can tell you exactly what you’re looking at.
+Otherwise, look for day tours like this one with Memphis Tours (departing from Aswan) or this one with Nile Holiday (departing from Luxor).
+Both of these tours combine your visit to Kom Ombo with a tour of the amazingly well-preserved Temple of Horus at Edfu.
+Tours usually include hotel pick-up, transport, temple entrance fees, and the services of an English-speaking Egyptologist who can tell you exactly what you’re looking at.
 These are full day tours, so check whether lunch is included and bring your own if it isn’t.
 If you’re exploring Egypt by hire car, it’s also possible to drive to Kom Ombo yourself.